blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 aqi: note sent. aqi 1, eco2 400, tvoc: 23
 ```

-## Firmware Air Quality Monitoring and Alerting Behavior
+## Air Quality Monitoring and Alerting Behavior

-The firmware periodically monitors air quality and gas levels, and posts events with this information.
-Regular monitoring events are not synced immediately to Notehub, and will appear as often as the Notecard is configured to sync with Notehub via the `hub.set` request.
+The firmware periodically monitors air quality and gas concentrations, and posts events with this information.
+Regular air quality monitoring events are not synced immediately to Notehub, and will be delivered as often as the Notecard is configured to sync with Notehub via the `hub.set` request.

 Air quality events are posted to the Notefile `*#aqi.qo`, where `*` is replaced with the unique ID of the Sparrow node.
 An air quality event has these properties: